GateNLP/gateplugin-LearningFramework/index.md

 The GATE LearningFramework plugin is a plugin for the [GATE](https://gate.ac.uk/) NLP platform.
-It supports a number of machine learning tasks relevant to NLP (classification, sequence tagging, topic models, regression) and provides a consistent way to use a broad range of machine learning algorithms from several libraries to perform to tasks.
+It supports a number of machine learning tasks relevant to NLP (classification, sequence tagging, topic models, regression) and provides a consistent way to use a broad range of machine learning algorithms from several libraries to perform those tasks.

 NOTE: This web site provides the most recent documentation for the plugin.
 We try to keep the documentation up-to-date with the most recent version of the plugin.